Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Model validation based on CFD simulations

 where $A_m\equiv L_2\max[\sin(\phi)]$ is the width of the wake quantified by the maximum lateral excursion of the tail over a cycle \citep{BorazjaniBS09}.
 The Reynolds number represents the ratio of inertial to viscous forces, while the Strouhal number represents the ratio between the velocity of fin oscillation and that of the swim velocity.

-The effect of Reynolds number on the fluid-structure interaction (FSI) is tested for Case 4 (see Sec.~\ref{sec:validation}).
-Results show that the fluid force and body movement depend on the Reynolds number only when it is lower than a threshold, above which the results are invariant.
-The rest of the simulations are conducted at the highest Reynolds number tested (i.e. ``re3'' in Table~\ref{tab:simulation_cases}) to remove the Reynolds number effect.
-A grid refinement study is done for Case 2 (\ref{sec:A-resolution}), based on which a mesh with $(1600,1100)$ numbers of grid points in $(x,y)$ are chosen.
-The resolution is higher near the body and lower far away, in both directions, to resolve the higher rate of strain near the body system.
-In the region of the body and its proximity, the minimal grid size is $0.0007L$ in both $x$ and $y$.
+Reynolds number effects on FSI were tested for Case 4 (see \ref{sec:A-re}), showing that body kinematics become Reynolds-number-independent above a threshold value.
+All simulations are conducted at the highest Reynolds number tested (``re3'' in Table~\ref{tab:simulation_cases}) to eliminate Reynolds number effects, though the flow remains laminar as shown by the vorticity field in Fig.~\ref{fig:contours_slotcar}(c).
+A grid refinement study for Case 2 confirmed that the mesh with $(1600,1100)$ grid points (minimum grid size $\Delta_{\min}/L = 0.0007$) provides grid-independent results.
 Finally, various tail-beat periods $T=1/f$ (dimensionless value from 0.5 to 4) and amplitudes $a$ (from 0.1 to 0.4 in radians) are used for Case 4 to validate the model.

 Figure~\ref{fig:transient} shows time variations in Case \textit{case4\_t10\_a02\_re3} of various quantities characterizing the FSI, including the total fluid force $F_x$ (positive for thrust), instantaneous swim velocity $U(t)$, and orientation angle $\theta$ of Body 1.
 The initial condition is taken from another case with a steady-swim velocity of around 0.35.
 At early times the tail flapping leads to thrust ($F_x>0$), increasing the swim velocity toward the long-term average of around 0.38.
 In this period, the body motion is asymmetric (with $\theta$ biased toward negative values).
 At large times ($t/T \approx 2$), the steady swim state is reached. $F_x$ fluctuates around its long-term average of zero, indicating steady swim. $\theta$ also fluctuations around the long-time average value of zero, showing a symmetric response.